Antiz96/antiz.fr/content/blog/raspberry-pi-wake-on-lan-server.md

 ## Context

-I recently woke up with a non working network connection in my house, both internet and LAN accesses were down.
+I recently woke up with a non-working network connection in my house, both internet and LAN accesses were down.
-I immediately checked on my internet provider but my router seemed running just fine and no breakages were reported on their side in my region.
+I immediately checked on my internet provider, but my router seemed running just fine and no breakages were reported on their side in my region.

 I then decided to check on my own infrastructure and realised that both of my physical servers were down.
 Those servers host my DNS and DHCP services, which explains why I had a faulty network connection.
 After a quick thought, I understood that a power outage occurred during the night (which wasn't so obvious at first as the power was back when I woke up), causing my servers to go down.
 While my router automatically switched back on when the power came back, my servers didn't.
 Indeed, *without extra configuration,* you physically need to press down the power button to power them on.